 Under interpretation (2) (supra n.10), a POSITA would have found it obvious to configure the above modified Okada system such that the "drive circuit" operates according to the "power parameter" to "provide power inductively from the primary coil to the receiver coil to power the microcontroller" in PTM10/cradle 4 (§IX.A.1(e)), consistent with Okada's teachings (as modified above).
-(Supra; §§IX.A.1(a)-(h); Ex.
-1002, ¶193.)
+(Supra; §§IX.A.1(a)-(g); Ex.
+1002, ¶192.)

 Consistent with Okada's teachings, for reasons explained (§§IX.A.1(a)-(g)), the modified Okada system (in light of inter alia, Kook) would have been configured to use device information provided by PRM40 to control/adjust power delivery in a closed-loop feedback fashion, where the modified switching circuit 15 and related components (part of "drive circuit") adjusts the signals used to drive coil 19 for transferring appropriate power to PDA3 during charging operations. (§IX.A.1(c).)
 Consistent with those operations, and with those of Okada, switching circuit in the modified system also provides signal(s) to circuits 16-18 to generate Vcc, which is used to power components in PTM10 (which would include the "microcontroller" in the "communication and control circuit" in the modified system (§IX.A.1(e))).
 (Ex.
-1005, FIG. 2, ¶0044, 0055, 0060-0062, 0108; Ex.
-1002, ¶194.)
+1005, FIG. 2, ¶¶0044, 0055, 0060-0062, 0108; Ex.
+1002, ¶193.)

 As such, for reasons explained, a POSITA would have had similar rationale and skills to configure, and reasonable expectation of success in achieving, the above configuration/modification that would have predictably resulted in the "drive circuit" to operate according to the "power parameter" to "provide power inductively from the primary coil to the receiver coil to power the microcontroller" in PTM10/cradle 4, and charge PDA3's "battery" (as discussed above) (§§IX.A.1(a)-(g) and supra above (charging battery using inductively delivered power); Ex.
-1002, ¶194.)
+1002, ¶193.)

-j) wherein to charge the battery of the portable device the communication and control circuit is further configured to: receive additional information in the current modulation in the primary coil from modulation of the current in the receiver coil corresponding to a voltage or current at an output of the receiver circuit while charging the battery of the portable device; and primary coil at the output of the receiver circuit (§IX.A.1(a)) that would have been communicated to circuits 36-38 ("communication and control circuit") (§IX.A.1(e)) for closed-loop feedback control of power delivery for charging PDA3's battery (§IX.A.1(c)), where such information would have been detected in the current modulation in primary coil 19 from the current modulated in receiver coil 41 (§§IX.A.1(d)-IX.A.1(g); Ex.
-1002, ¶196.)
-Indeed, such features would have been consistent with those described by Okada and Kook. (§§IX.A.1(d)-IX.A.1(g); see also Ex.
-1059, ¶0041 (describing how current sensing block 60 "stably control[s] an electric power through a current feedback using an automatic variation algorithm of primary frequency...to control a voltage of a secondary rectification terminal in the charging battery-pack 200" (e.g., additional information corresponding to a receiver circuit output while charging a portable device battery), 0047, 0054, 0071, 0083; §IX.A.1(c); Ex.
-1002, ¶196.)
+j) wherein to charge the battery of the portable device the communication and control circuit is further configured to: receive additional information in the primary coil induced by the receiver coil corresponding to a voltage or current at an output of the receiver circuit while charging the battery of the portable device; and inductive/magnetic coupling between the coils) includes information corresponding to a voltage/current at the output of the receiver circuit been communicated $(\S IX.A.1(a))$ that would have to circuits 36-38 ("communication and control circuit") (§IX.A.1(e)) for closed-loop feedback control of power delivery for charging PDA3's battery (§IX.A.1(c)).
+(Ex.
+1002, ¶195.)

 The Okada-Odendaal-Shima-Hui-027-Kook combination discloses/suggests this limitation.
 (Ex.
-1002, ¶¶195-199.)
+1002, ¶¶194-198.)

-As discussed, consistent with Okada's operations, a POSITA would have configured the modified Okada system such that the communicated information includes information corresponding to a voltage/current induced by the first
+As discussed, consistent with Okada's operations, a POSITA would have configured the modified Okada system such that the communicated information (received in primary coil 19 induced by receiver coil 41 via the disclosed